simonrupf/docker-php-wp/README.md

 Stack of nginx web and PHP fpm servers for running Wordpress.
 This image doesn't contain Wordpress itself, just PHP fpm incl.
 MySQL and other modules and nginx.

+For best performance, install and enable the WP Super Cache plugin.

 See also the [base image](https://hub.docker.com/r/simonrupf/php/dockerfile).

 ## Environment variables